dcunited001/dcunited001.github.io/_posts/2019-04-12-the-analytic-iching-a-novel-exegesis-for-the-age-of-data-science.md

 artificial entity of a given size.
 This will have strong implications underpinning the economics of their utilization of energy, which also implies a gradual scaling up of similar lower bounds.
-Despite their power, their are clear limitations on their ability to reason, especially about each other.
+Despite their power, their are clear limitations on their ability to reason, about us and especially about each other.

 Imagining the distribution of agency and propagation of will amongst artificial entities is fascinating.
 [I wrote a treatise on